 What a Shuddering Spell Means

-Although many doctors report treating babies whose parents report shuddering symptoms, determining an exact reason why these attacks occur is difficult.
-Some doctors report that the shivering is not a sign of a more serious condition and that it is just something that babies occasionally do.
+Although many doctors treat babies with reported shuddering symptoms, it’s hard to determine an exact reason why these attacks occur.
+Some medical professionals claim that the shivering is not a sign of a more serious condition and that it is just something that babies occasionally do.

 However, if a few other conditions are known to be present, it could be a sign of some sort of brain disorder or illness.
-Parents who notice these shuddering spells in their infants should record a video of the incident to show their doctor.
-If your baby is diagnosed with a serious issue that you believe was caused by a medical mistake, you may also need to share this video with a birth injury law firm.
+Parents who notice these shuddering spells in their infants should take video evidence of the incident to show their doctor, and their attorney at a birth injury law firm if they believe the condition was caused by medical negligence.

-Another reason your baby may appear to “shudder” or “shiver” could be spasticity due to cerebral palsy that was caused by an injury during or shortly after birth.
+Another reason your baby may appear to shudder or shiver spasticity could be due to a cerebral palsy diagnosis that was caused by an injury during or shortly after birth.
 When this happens, an infant may be deprived of oxygen.
-You should have your baby evaluated and reach out to a cerebral palsy attorney if you believe your child’s symptoms could be related to CP.
+You should have your newborn evaluated and reach out to a cerebral palsy attorney if you believe your child’s symptoms could be related to CP.

 Shuddering With Minimal Health Problems